 In a controlled trial of patients who reported the symptom cluster of pain and fatigue while receiving chemotherapy, a nursing behavioral intervention produced improvements in quality of life and decreased symptom burden relative to usual care.[72,73][Level of evidence: I] These intriguing results need to be further explored in patient populations other than women with breast or gynecologic malignancies.

-As researchers and practitioners learned with pain, misconceptions and a lack of knowledge may prove to be patient- and provider-related barriers to successful assessment and management.
+As researchers and practitioners have learned with pain, misconceptions and a lack of knowledge may prove to be patient- and provider-related barriers to successful assessment and management.
 A quasi-experimental study tested a multisystem educational approach to improving both pain and fatigue management.
 The approach consisted of the following:

 Over a 3-month period, the educational intervention resulted in increases in knowledge and a decrease in barriers related to management of pain and fatigue.
 Of note, important patient barriers related to fatigue management included the following beliefs:[Level of evidence: II]